nicholasdille/container-slides/160_gitlab_ci/100_environments/exercise.md

 Create CI variables for use in the following exercises:

+1. Create two environments called `dev` and `live` in the GitLab UI.
+No other settings are required
 1. Retrieve passwords for dev and live environments from the info page
 1. Create unprotected but masked CI variable `PASS` twice with scope `dev` and `live`
 1. Create unprotected CI variable `SEAT_INDEX` with your seat number

 ## Task 1: Add target environment

-Add a new stage `deploy` with a job called `deploy` and use the following commands to upload the binary to the dev environment:
+Add a new stage `deploy` with a job called `deploy`.
+Use the following commands and add an environment to the job in order to upload the binary to the dev environment:

 ```bash
 curl https://seat${SEAT_INDEX}.dev.webdav.inmylab.de/ \